 ICE asked migrant parents whether they wished to be separated from their children,agency tells court

-Click here to read the CBS News article entitled ICE asked migrant parents whether they wished to be separated from their children, agency tells court
+Click here to read the CBS News article titled ICE asked migrant parents whether they wished to be separated from their children, agency tells court

 by Camilo Montoya-Galvez

 U.S. immigration authorities said in a court filing late Friday that one of the main reasons detained migrant children were not released this week as part of an order by a federal judge is because their parents did not agree to be separated from them.